 During the current national lockdown, school is open only for vulnerable children and children of critical workers.
 Parents and carers who are critical workers should keep their children at home if they can.

 Children should not come to school if they, or anyone in their household, has coronavirus symptoms.

 Firstly and most importantly, anyone with coronavirus symptoms, or who has someone in their household who does, should not attend school.
-Instead, they should self-isolate, take a test and inform school of the outcome.
+Instead, they should self-isolate, take a test and inform school of the outcome by using our dedicated coronavirus email address.
 We will ask parents to collect their child from school if he/she has any of the coronavirus (COVID-19) symptoms (high temperature, new continuous cough, a loss or change to sense of smell or taste).

 We all clean our hands thoroughly and often.